Last year, Kendrick Lamar released his major label debut album good kid, m.A.A.d city and the rap Internet collectively shat their pants.

-He doesn’t normally smoke, but, shit.
-He’s with the homies.
+He doesn’t normally smoke, but shit, he’s with the homies.
 And, as we learn, being with the homies in Compton doesn’t just involve sparking a roll-up.
-Instead, it means rushing people in colours and robbing Nintendos from houses.
+Instead, it means rushing people in colors and robbing Nintendos from houses.
 Gang culture and the lifestyle that it perpetuates throughout the community is probably the most dominant theme across the album.

 The track ends with K.Dot’s friends dropping him back at his house because they “know he trying to fuck on Sherane tonight.”

 The run-in with the gangbangers kicks off the second half of the story.
-It’s like the bit in every good gangster story where the protagonist realises that they need to break out of the death-ridden community they’re living in, before it eats them alive.
-On “Good Kid” the transition from K.Dot to Kendrick starts to take place.
+It’s like the bit in every good gangster story where the protagonist realizes that they need to break out of the death-ridden community they’re living in before it eats them alive.
+On “Good Kid,” the transition from K.Dot to Kendrick starts to take place.

-K.Dot’s self-awareness of the situation that he’s finding himself in continues across “M.A.A.D City”.
-He talks about driving down “Rosecrans” and references the cocaine-laced blunt that he smoked in “The Art Of Pressure” and talks about being fired from his job for the robbery that he committed in the same track.
+K.Dot’s self-awareness of the situation that he’s finding himself in continues across “M.A.A.D City.”
+He talks about driving down “Rosecrans,” the cocaine-laced blunt that he smoked in “The Art of Pressure,” and being fired from his job for the robbery that he committed in the same track.
 We hear Kendrick tell how he saw someone killed at a burger stand.
-In an old cut, “P&P” and in GKMC joint “Money Trees”, we know that Kendrick’s uncle was shot outside Louis Burger, so it’s pretty clear he’s talking about his uncle.
+In an old cut, “P&P,” and in GKMC joint “Money Trees,” we know that Kendrick’s uncle was shot outside Louis Burger, so it’s pretty clear he’s talking about his uncle.